IAEA-NSDDNetwork/GLSC/README.md

 ## Change history

+#### 2025-07
+Bug fixes and improvements.

 #### 2025-04
 Improved rounding of values after arithmetic operations on input values without uncertainties or with non-numerical uncertainties

 #### 2025-03
-Bug fixes and improvments.
+Bug fixes and improvements.

 #### 2024-11
-Bug fixes and improvments.
+Bug fixes and improvements.

 #### 2024-08
-Minor bug fixes and improvments.
+Minor bug fixes and improvements.

 #### 2024-06
-Bug fixes and improvments.
+Bug fixes and improvements.

 #### 2024-03
-Bug fixes and improvments.
+Bug fixes and improvements.

 Added a new output called "GLSC_combined.out" which contains both the E(level) values from a GTOL fit and %IG continuation records from GABS calculations.
 An option is also added (click "More" button) for replacing (or creating if not exist) the IB (B-) or TI (EC/B+) records with the new values from GABS calculations.